mrmorais/bookstore-jee/README.md

 following extensions to work well with JEE environment:

 - Docker (by Microsoft)
-- Java Dependency Viewer (by Microsoft)
 - Java Extension Pack (by Microsoft)
-- Maven for Java (by Microsoft)
 - [Language Support for Java](https://github.com/redhat-developer/vscode-java) (by Red Hat) you have to install this one manually

 When hit "Open Folder" on VSCode pick `bookstore-jee`.
 After modifications, or just to try,